I like regular pencils but sometimes it seems to me that grey graphite sketches look too stern.

 In order to simplify your task, opt for a relatively big paper size.
 Red chalks are good for large-scale drawings.

 When the first masterpiece is finished, you will need a fixative spray.
-It’ll help to preserve the artwork in the best way.
+It’ll help to preserve the artwork in the most effective way.